Budhy Munawar Rachman

 Budhy Munawar-Rachman (born 1963) is an Indonesian progressive Islamic scholar.
 He is a lecturer of Islamic studies at Paramadina University and an editor of Islamic journal Ulummul Qur'an.
 He is influenced highly by the renowned Indonesian Islamic scholar Nurcholish Madjid and considered as the successor of Madjid's strand of progressive Islamic thoughts, namely Islamic neo-modernism.

 Early life

 Munawar-Rachman received the higher education at STF Driyarkara, majoring in philosophy.
-STF is an acronym for Indonesian Higher School for Entrepreneurship, which is a unique type of higher educational institution which offers no degrees or qualifications.
+STF is an acronym for Indonesian Higher School for Philosophy, which is a unique type of higher educational institution which offers no degrees or qualifications.
 It is considered that this uncommon educational background equipped him a distinct perspective in his intellectual outlook.

 Career

 Munawar-Rachman served in multiple positions, including the director of the Center for Islamic Studies at Paramadina University for 12 years from 1992 to 2004, the director of the Institute for Religious Studies and Philosophy (LSAF) from 1992 to 1995, and the founder and the director of Project for Pluralism and Religious Tolerance, the Center for Spirituality and Leadership (CSL) since 2004.
 Currently, he works at the Program Officer of Islam and Development at The Asia Foundation, aside from his professorship at Paramadina University.
 He is also the founder of Nurcholish Madjid Society (NCMS).

 He also authored more than fifty publications, including Islam Pluralis (Pluralist Islam, 2003), Fiqih Lintas Agama (Interreligious Fiqh, co-author, 2003) and Membaca Nurcholish Madjid (Reading Nurcholish Madjid, 2008).
 He also has experience on editing multiple encyclopedias related to Islam, namely Ensiklopedi Nurcholish Madjid (Encyclopedia of Nurcholish Madjid, 2007).